Wilcolab/Anythink-Market-038qpvlc/simple-express-server/README.md

 # Simple Express Server
 This project is a simple Express server that listens on port 8001.
-It is designed to be lightweight and easy to set up for development purposes.
+It now uses a dedicated `migrations` directory for managing database schema changes.
+Migration scripts are executed automatically on server startup to ensure your database is up to date.
+This setup is designed to be lightweight and easy to set up for development purposes.

 ## Project Structure